durandsinclair/addtwo/README.md

 We'll need four files + a Python environment.
 * `addtwo.py` - which contains the actual Python code to add numbers together
 * `test_addtwo.py` - which contains automated tests to make sure the Python code works
-* `Makefile` - which turns complicated Linux commands into simple commands like "make install".
-This will make it easier to install, lint and test our Python code.
+* `Makefile` - which allows us to replace complicated Linux commands with simple ones, based on our own definitions.
+For instance, I can type "make install" instead of both "pip install --upgrade pip" and "pip install -r requirements.txt".
+This makes it easier to install, lint and test our Python code, particularly when we want to run our installation on another computer.
 * `requirements.txt` - which lists the Python libraries that need to be installed for the project to run.

-Once it works on a local machine, we can upload it to Github, and use
+Once it works on a local machine, we can upload it to Github, and use Github Actions to set up a CI/CD pipeline, which means that any changes to the code will trigger all the tests.

 ## Part 1: Local Environment Workflow

 ### Set up Environment
-Before we begin, we need to set up a virtual environment so that the settings of this project doesn't mess up the settings on another part of our computer.
-(Note: I'm going to call my virtual environment `.venv`, because putting a dot before the word means it doesn't end up in our repository.
+Before we begin, we need to set up a virtual environment just like we do with every Python project.
+Python does this so that the settings of this project doesn't mess up the settings on another part of our computer.
+(Note: I'm going to call my virtual environment `.venv`.
+This will mean that it won't upload itself to GitHub, so anyone who uses this project will have to create their own environment before running it.
+But that's good.
 Let each device using this code write their own Python environment, if necessary.)

 ```bash
 # Create an environment for my local machine